mythaxis/mythaxis.github.io/content/issue-40/wendigo.md

 - Kirk Bueckert
 copyright: '© Kirk Bueckert 2024 All Rights Reserved'

-description: "One of the things the editor enjoys in a good horror story, particularly in horror films, is uncertainty regarding the how real the horror is.
+description: "One of the things the editor enjoys in a good horror story is uncertainty regarding the how real the horror is.
 Was Jack Torrance haunted by the Overlook Hotel, or merely an unstable man descending into murderous psychopathy?
-Well, bad example maybe, but stripped of its supernatural trappings The Shining would be a crime story - and here Kirk Bueckert gives us a similarly borderline case study to consider."
+Stripped of its supernatural trappings The Shining would be a crime story - and here Kirk Bueckert gives us a similarly borderline case study to consider."

 image: images/Wendigo10x6.jpg
 imageCopyright: "The title picture was based on a free-to-use image by [Prayatna Maharjan](https://www.pexels.com/photo/dramatic-black-and-white-eye-close-up-29651661/) - many thanks!"